How to Start a Repo Business in 2026: Licensing, Costs & Clients

 - Create a shopping list for auxiliary gear like GoJaks and a lockout kit.

 Lenders typically pay via ACH transfer or check on net-30 or net-60 terms.
-You will need a business bank account to receive these funds.
-Your main income will come from these client contracts, so get your banking details ready for invoices.
+You need a business bank account to receive these funds.
+Your main income comes from these client contracts, so get your banking details ready for invoices.

-However, you also need a way to accept payments from debtors.
+You also need a way to accept payments from debtors.
 This is common when they redeem personal property left in a repossessed vehicle.
-You cannot always rely on them bringing cash, and not having a card option can delay the process.
+You cannot always rely on them bringing cash, and lacking a card option can delay the process.

 Accepting on-the-go payments

-- Access Funds: Your money is available right on your JIM card as soon as the sale is done - no waiting for bank transfers
+- Access Funds: Your money is available right on your JIM card as soon as the sale is done, with no waiting for bank transfers.

 Here are 3 immediate steps to take: